reviewboard/reviewboard/docs/manual/users/review-requests/overview.rst

 Next to the view tabs are several action commands, both for manipulating the state of the review request, as well as performing reviews.
 At the top-left are visibility controls (:ref:`star-archive-and-mute`).

-..
-TODO: link to docs on archive/mute once they're written

 The review request box itself is primarily devoted to user-supplied information about whatever is under review.
 There are several fields such as a one-line